InsiderPhD/Websocket-Chat/README.md

 - Uses the `ws` package for WebSocket functionality
 - Implements ping/pong for connection health checks
 - Messages are broadcast to all connected clients
+- Docker container runs as non-root user for security
+- SQLite database is initialized during container build